 - 3. Time of Formation.
 Subsection (b) follows U.C.C. § 2-204 (1998 Official Text).
-If the intent to do so exists, a contract can be formed even though the exact time of its formation is not known or there are terms left open or deferred for later delineation by one party.
-This rule exists in both the U.C.C. and common law.
-It focuses on the commercial context and on whether there was an intent to contract, rather than on whether the form or format of an exchange complies with abstract concepts of when a contract should be recognized in law. - 4.
+It confirms that, if the intent to do so exists, a contract can be formed even though the exact time of its formation is not known or there are terms left open or deferred for later delineation by one party.
+This adopts the rule that dominates both the U.C.C. and common law.
+It focuses on the commercial context and on deciding whether there was an intent to contract, rather than on whether the form or format of an exchange complies with abstract concepts of when a contract should be recognized in law. - 4.
 Open Terms and Layered or Rolling Transactions.
-Under subsection (c), if the parties intend to be bound, the agreement is binding despite missing or otherwise open terms, so long as any reasonable basis exists for granting a remedy in the event of breach.
-This rule does not apply if the parties do not intend to be bound unless or until the remaining terms are agreed or reduced to writing.
+Subsection (c) recognizes that if the parties intend to make a binding agreement, that agreement is binding despite there being missing or otherwise open terms, so long as any reasonable basis exists for granting a remedy in the event of breach.
+This rule does not apply if the parties do not intend to be bound unless or until the remaining terms are agreed.
 See, e.g., Evolution Online Systems, Inc. v.
 Koninklijke Nederlan N.V., 145 F.3d 505 (2d Cir.
-1998) (applying New York law).
-There is a difference between preliminary negotiations and actions or statements made with intent to be bound, even though terms are left open.
-If the parties did not intend to be bound unless terms were later agreed to and there was no later agreement, subsection (e) gives guidance for unwinding the relationship.
-In law, when a contract is formed and how terms are added over time turns on the intent of the parties.
-In determining that intent, the more terms left open, the less likely it is that the parties intended to be bound at the outset.
+1998) ("Under New York contract law, parties may enter into a contract orally even though they contemplate later memorializing their agreement in writing.
+If, however, the parties do not intend to be bound absent a writing, they will not be bound until a written agreement is executed."); Adjustrite Sys., Inc. v.
+GAB Bus.
+Servs., Inc., 145 F.3d 543 (2d Cir.
+1998).